Driving in German Cities, Towns and Villages

 Two-lane Expressway is marked by sign 331.1.

-Posted at beginning of Two-lane Expressway (Kraftfahrstraße), entrances to this road is restricted only to motor vehicles capable of maintaining speeds of 60 km/h or more.
+Posted at beginning of Two-lane Expressway (Kraftfahrstraße), entrances to this road is restricted to motor vehicles.
+This sign permits only vehicles capable of maintaining speeds of 60 km/h or more.
+All other vehicles (for example, bicycles, animal-drawn vehicles) are prohibited on these roads.

 End of Two-lane Expressway.
 Posted where the restrictions required by sign 331 end.

-Usually, on expressways, the oncoming traffic is separated by a solid white line.
+Solid white line (sign 295) in middle of expressway prohibits traffic from passing on either side of the solid white line.
 Vehicles must not cross the solid white line, nor is it authorized for motorcyclists to lean over the line.
 Where a solid white line is used to mark the edge of the road, it is prohibited to stop or park on the left side of the line.
-In case of emergencies like a flat tire, the vehicle must be pulled over to the extreme right by crossing this lane.

 Solid White Line